-- Total operating revenue increased by 6.4% in 2021.
-This is due to rate increases and increased water consumption. - There was a 0.8% increase in operating expenses attributable to increased rates in both purchased water and purchased wastewater treatment netted with a decrease in personnel services. - There was a 74.6% decrease in nonoperating expenses mainly due to losses in 2020 on the early retirement of wastewater treatment equipment and bond issuance costs. - Capital contributions are general facility charges (GFC) revenues and developercontributed assets.
-These assets are donated to the District once the new development is complete and approved by the District.
-In 2021, contributed systems included \$29.2 million in depreciable assets such as water and wastewater mains.
+- Total operating revenue increased by 5.6% in 2022.
+This is due to rate increases and increased water consumption. - There was a 9.7% increase in operating expenses attributable to increased labor costs and increased rates in both purchased water and purchased wastewater treatment. - There was an 82.6% increase in nonoperating expenses resulting from an unrealized loss due to the decrease in fair value of the District's investments. - Capital contributions are general facility charges (GFC) revenues and developercontributed assets.
+These assets are donated to the District once a new development is complete and approved by the District.
+In 2022, contributed systems included \$43.9 million in depreciable assets such as water and wastewater mains.